Kalisa21/Mission-capstone---legalEase/README.md

 1. Exposing FastAPI endpoints for the predictive model.
 2. Using Swagger UI to demonstrate predictions.
 3. Integrating the Conversational ChatBot for interactive guidance and explanations in the near future.
-4. Expanding the platform to a complete web interface for patient input and prediction results display.

 ## Video Demo

 https://www.youtube.com/watch?v=VXu_q63PeAI